-Development within the Hamlet Community Core Designation shall be consistent with the following land use policies:
+Development within the Hamlet Community Core Area Ddesignation shall be consistent with the following land use policies:

-g) Where commercial and residential uses abut, site planning to achieve adequate buffering in the form of landscaping, or architectural screening shall be required;
+- a) Where commercial and residential uses abut, site planning to achieve adequate buffering in the form of landscaping, or architectural screening shall be required; - e)b) Adequate off street parking will be required.
+Parking facilities will be oriented to the side or rear of all commercial buildings; - h)c) Building heights will not exceed two storeys; unless required to meet the objectives of the Urban_Design and Heritage Protection Guidelines contained in Appendix A; - r)d) Approval of new development constructed on private sanitarysewage systems will be subject to the requirements of the Town of Halton Hills;

-- h) Adequate off street parking will be required.
-Parking facilities will be oriented to the side or rear of all commercial buildings; - Building heights will not exceed two storeys unless required to meet the objectives of the UrbanHamlet Design and Heritage Protection Guidelines contained in Appendix A; - j) Approval of new development constructed on private sanitarysewage systems will be subject to the requirements of the Town of Halton Hills; - k) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.2 of this Plan; - Commercial uses shall generally serve the needs of the community, the surrounding rural area and tourists; - m) Home occupations may be permitted as a secondary uses to the primary residential use in accordance with section D1.3.1.4 of the Official Plan.providing: - i) Access is from a public road; - ii) The home occupation is located within the residence; - The floor area of the home occupation generally does not exceed 25 percent of the total floor area of the residence; - iv) Not less than one parking space is provided for every 10 sq. metres of floor area devoted to the home occupation; and, - v) There is no open storage on the property.
+- the) The subdivision of land will only be permitted as infilling where the lots meet the minimum criteria specified in Section 3.21 of this Plan; - k)f) Commercial uses shall generally serve the needs of the community, the surrounding rural area and tourists; - g) Home occupations may be permitted as a secondary use to the primary residential use in accordance with section D1.3.1.4 of the Official Plan.
+A home occupation use shall not include any adult entertainment uses;

+Home occupations may be permitted as a secondary uses to the primary residential use in accordance with section D1.3.1.4 of the Official Plan.providing:

+- i) Access is from a public road; - ii) The home occupation is located within the residence; - The floor area of the home occupation generally does not exceed 25 percent of the total floor area of the residence; - iv) Not less than one parking space is provided for every 10 sq. metres of floor area devoted to the home occupation; and, - v) There is no open storage on the property. - 1)h) Outdoor Storage is not permitted within the Hamlet Community policies Guidelines contained in Appendix A; and,- k) No drive through operations will be permitted within the Hamlet Community Core Area designation.

-- n) Outdoor Storage is not permitted within the Hamlet Community Core designation.; No_Outdoor storagethat was not existing of the day this plan was adopted is permitted within the Hamlet Community Core designation; - o) The development of office space will be encouraged to occur on second storeys above retail uses; and, - p) All development will be consistent with the policies in section 3.13 and the UrbanHamlet Design and Heritage Protection policies contained in Appendix A. - p)q)No drive through operations will be permitted within the Hamlet Community Core designation.
+Core designation.; No Outdoor storagethat was not existing of the day this plan was adopted is permitted within the Hamlet Community Core designation; - m)i)The development of office space will be encouraged to occur on second storeys above retail uses; and, - j) All development will be consistent with the policies in section 3.13 and the Urban Hamlet Design and Heritage Protection